Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Heavy-quark drag and diffusion in the viscous QGP

 \subsection{Formalism of HQ drag and diffusion}

-The special role of HQs to characterized QGP stem from the fact that they are produced very early in the collisions and remain extant throughout the evolution and hence can witness the entire evolution of the system.
-Moreover, HQs do not constitute the bulk part of the system because their mass is considerably larger than the temperature attainable in HIC at RHIC and LHC.

-In the present work, we consider the elastic interaction experienced by HQs when propagating in the QGP medium.
-For the process, $c(p) + l(q) \rightarrow c(p^\prime) + l(q^\prime)$ ($l$ stands for gluon and light quarks and anti quarks), the drag $\gamma$ can be calculated by using the following expression~\cite{BS,all}:
+In the present work, we consider the elastic interaction experienced by HQs while propagating through the QGP.
+For the process, $c(p) + l(q) \rightarrow c(p^\prime) + l(q^\prime)$ ($l$ stands for light quark, anti-quark and gluon), the drag, $\gamma$ can be calculated by using the following expression~\cite{BS,all}:

 where $A_i$ is given by